Psychiatrists in Seymour, IN

 More Psychiatrists Nearby

 The stigma of mental health disorders and/or addiction often stops people from seeking assistance for several reasons.
 Fear of judgement.
 Fear of being treated like a number, not a human being.
 Fear of being "told" what the treatment plan is.
 I believe in creating a safe space for the patient and provider to build trust, determine long-term and short-term goals which leads to the start of a successful journey together.
 Transportation, time and availability can present roadblocks to seeking assistance.
-Telehealth services are available as well as crisis appointments.
+Telehealth services are available for most patients

 The stigma of mental health disorders and/or addiction often stops people from seeking assistance for several reasons.
 Fear of judgement.
 Fear of being treated like a number, not a human being.
 Fear of being "told" what the treatment plan is.
 I believe in creating a safe space for the patient and provider to build trust, determine long-term and short-term goals which leads to the start of a successful journey together.
 Transportation, time and availability can present roadblocks to seeking assistance.
-Telehealth services are available as well as crisis appointments.
+Telehealth services are available for most patients

 Accepting new clients for medication management & therapy for in-person or virtually.
 Appointments available this week.
 The first step to change is always the most difficult but the most powerful!
 Life can be overwhelming for women & new moms with pressures & demands leading to feelings of drowning, unworthy, burned out.
 When we feel this way, we can have low self-esteem, disconnected, & unhappiness.
 Too many of us feel stuck in life, sad, lack of motivation, and lonely.
 New moms can feel overwhelmed with a new baby that leads to constant worry & depression.
 It is time to get reconnected with YOU-again by getting the support.